About us

 Closing Interdepartmental TREES Challenge 2025

-Our name, Teaching and Researching Equitable Economics from the South, sums up our essence: an initiative that connects knowledge, education and dissemination to generate real improvements in the way we understand and address inequalities in Latin America.
+Our name, Teaching and Researching Equitable Economics from the South, sums up what we're all about: an initiative that connects knowledge, teaching, and outreach to improve how inequality is understood and addressed in Latin America.

-How to generates change
+• How creates change

 Imagen del componente quienes somos

-The TREES approach
+• The TREES approach

 Imagen del enfoque de TREES

-To this end, TREES works in three interrelated areas:
+• TREES works through three interconnected areas:

 Research

-Reveals the root causes and consequences of inequality.
+Uncovers the root causes and consequences of inequality.

 Teaching